publiclab/webjack/README.md

 Try it out in this live demo: [https://publiclab.github.io/webjack/examples/](https://publiclab.github.io/webjack/examples/)

+Or in this simple sketch in p5js: https://alpha.editor.p5js.org/jywarren/sketches/rkztwSt8M

 WebJack was built by @rmeister with input from @jywarren as part of [Public Lab](https://publiclab.org)'s 2016 [Google Summer of Code program](http://summerofcode.withgoogle.com).

 **Ask questions and find more tutorials** at [https://publiclab.org/webjack](https://publiclab.org/webjack).